Who We Are

 The Humane Animal Treatment Society (HATS) helps over 1,000 animals every year; providing food, vaccinations, veterinary care, and a clean, safe environment while they await placement in their forever homes.

-We are 501(c)(3) non-profit animal welfare organization that is independently and locally operated.
+We are 501(c)(3) non-profit animal welfare organization that is independently operated and serving Mid-Michigan residents.
 Donations, local community support, and grant funds allow us to continue our mission of empowering our community to support the compassionate treatment of all animals.
-Through leadership and education, we promote responsible pet ownership and compassion for all animals.
+Through leadership and education, we promote responsible pet ownership, pet adoption, and compassion for all animals.

 The HATS Health Clinic provides low-cost spay and neuter services for dogs and cats at greatly reduced fees for those that have limited financial resources.
 Our Health Clinic is the first of its kind in the area to offer low-cost services with the mission of reducing animal overpopulation.